>

 Thanks for following along!
 We’re learning in real time, and we’re so grateful to have you with us as we navigate both the numbers and the emotions tied to them.
 Here’s to progress, partnership, and finding the balance that works.

 Want more guidance on having honest money talks?
-Check out this helpful article from Summit Credit Union on how to have those tough conversations about money: Positive and Productive Financial Conversations Let’s keep learning and growing together!
-Marco and Dawn
+Check out this helpful video from Summit Credit Union on how to have those tough conversations about money:

 >